Online Electronics Sales Engineer, Bruce McKenzie has written a blog informing of the technologies available to pig signalling;

-In our experience the most common types of signalling used onshore are magnetic OEL 4001D, ultrasonic (ID500A) and acoustic (IP5000).
+In our experience the most common types of pig signalling used onshore are magnetic (OEL 4001D), ultrasonic (ID500A) and acoustic (ID5002P).
 Magnetic is very reliable but means that your pig/tool must have magnets fitted to it, and when set up properly (by an Online Electronics certified technician) acoustic signallers can detect any type of pig, in any medium.

-The most common method for subsea is magnetic (4000SD), although electromagnetic (EM) and acoustic can also be used, however this type of signalling requires a transmitter such as the EMTx20 (other sizes are available) or pinger such as the 1200 (other sizes are available) inside the pig/tool and a receiver outside the line, whether it be the Diver held 3012 for EM or the PR1 (Acoustic) or the ROV held EM ROV System or Acoustic ROV System.
+The most common method for subsea is magnetic (4000SD), although electromagnetic (EM) and acoustic can also be used, however this type of signalling requires a transmitter such as the EMTx20 (other sizes are available) or pinger such as the 1200 (other sizes are available) inside the pig/tool and a receiver outside the line, whether it be EMRx Subsea for EM or the PR1 (Acoustic) or Acoustic ROV System.

 For ATEX environments such as platforms or refineries; magnetic, ultrasonic and acoustic are the most popular types of signallers (all OEL topside signallers are ATEX rated), but these must be explosion proof to a certain ATEX standard depending on the zone they are being used in.

 Signallers can occasionally be deployed in remote areas where access is restricted, i.e. fenced off and secure or a platform, or possibly hard to get to, such as the middle of the desert.
 For this type of location we can use the any of the above technologies in conjunction with a GSM unit or a Satellite system.
 This means that when the signaller is activated, a signal of some type whether it be a text to a phone or a signal via satellite can be sent to anyone around the globe.